Investigators found fire and safety hazards on land under I-10 in Los Angeles before arson fire

 In September, state officials filed a lawsuit against Apex saying it owes $78,000 in unpaid rent.
 A hearing is scheduled for next year.

-The state’s most recent spot inspection — which occurred a little over a month before the Nov.
-11 fire — found “numerous lease violations,” but the documents released Friday did not list additional details.
+The state’s most recent spot inspection, which occurred a little more than a month before the Nov.
+11 fire, found “numerous lease violations,” but the documents released Friday did not list additional details.

 Caltrans had “informed Apex Development of the need to address violations, especially those creating safety hazards,” the agency said in a statement.